wwwild/CBC/README.md

     * Copy the `CBC-Sermon-Desktop.bat` file, which is located in the CBC folder, to your Windows desktop.

-* **Java** - this is the foundation of these scripts as it is a prerequisite to Ant, jython, etc. If you already have a Java JDK installed on your computer (assuming it's a current version) you can ignore the remainder of this bullet.
+* **Java** - this is the foundation of these scripts as it is a prerequisite to Ant, Jython, etc. If you already have a Java JDK installed on your computer (assuming it's a current version) you can ignore the remainder of this bullet.
   * To confirm if a Java JDK (as opposed to just a JRE) is installed enter the following command at a command prompt:
   > java -version
   which should output something like ``java version "1.8..."``